ruijunfeng/A-knowledge-integrated-deep-learning-framework-for-cellular-image-analysis-in-parasite-microbiology/README.md

               test.py
 ```

+The pretrained models used in COMI are available at: <https://drive.google.com/drive/folders/13R9fZ45IyPdJrq-ATHatPc_j_977qsT3?usp=sharing>.

 ## Code Running

-When running these codes, open the Spyder IDE (use Spyder 5.3.3 for best compatibility) under the installed virtual environment and switch the file directory to the needed one.
+If you are running this code on a Windows platform, you can open Anaconda Navigator and install the Spyder IDE (use Spyder 5.3.3 for best compatibility) within the virtual environment named ``microscopy_image_analysis``.

-Open the "train.py" file and click the run button.
-If all the settings are correct, the IPython console will keep scrolling up with the training information.
-The trained model weights will be saved under the "models" folder.
+Switch to the appropriate file directory, open the ``train.py`` file, and click the Run button.
+If all settings are correct, the IPython console will continuously scroll with training information.
+The trained model weights will be saved in the ``models\`` folder.

-To test the trained model, open the "test.py" and configure the settings.
+To test the trained model, open ``test.py`` and configure the necessary settings.

+If you are using Linux, you can use VSCode, switch to the virtual environment in the terminal, and perform the same operations.

 ## Contact Us

-If you have any problems in running this repository, do not hesitate to contact us with this email fengruijuan558@gmail.com.
+If you have any problems running this repository, do not hesitate to contact us at this email address <fengruijuan558@gmail.com>.

 ## Citation